 You've Got the Look

-People often think that having low porosity hair means your hair is weak, damaged, and fragile.
-That's the farthest from the truth!
+People often think having low porosity hair means your hair is weak, damaged, and fragile.
+That's not true!
 Your hair maintains a dull appearance when you have low porosity hair, and although your hair is healthy, it doesn't have a lot of elasticity.